Nico Hoerner Player Props: Cubs vs. Padres

-On Saturday, Nico Hoerner (hitting .231 in his past 10 games) and the Chicago Cubs face the San Diego Padres, whose starting pitcher will be Yu Darvish.
-First pitch is at 10:10 PM ET.
+On Sunday, Nico Hoerner (batting .216 in his past 10 games) and the Chicago Cubs face the San Diego Padres, whose starting pitcher will be Ryan Weathers.
+First pitch is at 5:30 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Padres.
+In his previous game he had a hitless performance (0-for-3) against the Padres.

 Nico Hoerner Game Info & Props vs. the Padres